 Consider scheduling a regular review of your file organisation scheme:

 - Make sure your files and folders conform to your scheme.
 It is easy to forget certain details, or to skip them when in haste, but if you tidy up your files regularly you can avoid problems

 - Make sure your scheme is working for you.
 If you find you need to change or refine it, do not be afraid to do so.
 Just make sure you apply the changes consistently and update your 'readme' file accordingly

-There are many "right" ways of organising your files so think about what makes sense for your research.
+There are many ways to organise your files, so think about what makes sense for your research.
+Some suggestions are below:

 - Apply meaningful folder names: Ensure that you use clear and appropriate folder names that concisely convey the common property of the files inside.

 - Keep group numbers manageable: If you end up with only one or two files in each folder, you may find your structure tedious to navigate, but if you have hundreds it can be time consuming to look through them all for the files you want.

 - Structure folders hierarchically: Design a folder structure with broad topics at the highest level and specific folders within these.

 - Separate current and completed work: You may find it helpful to move temporary drafts and completed work into separate folders.
 This will also make it easier to review what you need to keep as you go along.